 Croisières AML Cruises (www.croisieresaml.com; tel 866/856-6668): One of the more popular cruise operators includes a weekend brunch cruise (C$53 for adults and 17 and older, C$31 children 6 to 16).
 There are also guided history trips throughout the day, as well as a fireworks cruise and gourmet dinner cruises.
 Tours are offered year round.
 Boats depart from the King Edward Pier, in Vieux-Port.

 Le Bateau-Mouche (www.bateau-mouche.com; tel 800/361-9952 or 514/849-9952): An air-conditioned, glass-enclosed vessel reminiscent of those on the Seine in Paris, Le Bateau-Mouche plies the St. Lawrence River from mid-May to mid-October.
 The shallow-draft boat takes passengers on a route inaccessible by traditional vessels, passing under several bridges and providing sweeping views of the city, Mont-Royal, and the St. Lawrence and its islands.
-Cruises run for 60 minutes and 90 minutes, and there’s both a breakfast and an evening dinner cruise.
-The 60-minute tours cost C$24 for adults, with each adult ticket including two children’s tickets.
+During the day, cruises run for 60 minutes and 90 minutes, with a 3 1/2-hour dinner cruise at 7pm.
+The 60-minute tours cost C$25 for adults, with each adult ticket including one children’s ticket.
 The tours depart from the Jacques-Cartier Pier, opposite Place Jacques-Cartier.

 Les Sautes-Moutons (also known as Lachine Rapids Tours; www.jetboatingmontreal.com; tel 514/284-9607): These tours provide an exciting—and wet—experience.
 Operating from May through October, wave-jumper powerboats take on the St. Lawrence River’s roiling Lachine Rapids.
 The streamlined jet boat makes the trip in about an hour.
 It takes a half-hour to get to and from the rapids, which leaves 30 minutes for storming along the 2.4m to 3.7m (8–12-ft.) waves.
 Reservations are required.
 Plan to arrive 45 minutes early to obtain and don rain gear and a life jacket.
 Bring a towel and change of clothes, as you almost certainly will get splashed or even soaked.
 Fares are C$67 adults, with discounts for children.
 Inquire about children 5 and under.
 The jet boats depart from the Clock Tower Pier (quai de l’Horloge) in Vieux-Port.